 <BREAK LEVEL="LARGE"/>

-This signals an division.
-In Festival this causes an utterance break.
-A TYPE attribute may be specified but it is ignored by Festival.
+DIVTYPE attribute may be specified but it is ignored

 <PRON SUB="toe maa toe">tomato</PRON>